 - Solid wooden Doors 3 W/m2K

-- As we can see some options have rather large U value in effect this is not effective in energy conservation.
+- As we can see, some options have a rather significant U value in effect.
+This is not effective in energy conservation.